S-M-V/s-m-v.github.io/research.md

 <strong>Asher Peres (Quantum theory: concepts and methods, 1995)</strong>"

-We aim to uncover emergent quantum phenomena by exploring the delicate symbiosis between crystal growth and strongly correlated phases, as magnetism or superconductivity, ranging from bulk to the two-dimensional limit (2D materials).
+We aim to experimentally uncover emergent quantum phenomena by exploring the delicate symbiosis between crystal growth and strongly correlated phases, as magnetism or superconductivity, ranging from bulk to the two-dimensional limit (2D materials).
 To do so, we use solid-state crystal growth techniques, magneto-transport measurements in 2D devices and magnetic imaging using color center magnetometry.

 **Crystal growth: <em> when everything starts with plain powders</em>**